<

 Description

-Join us on May 7 for an hour-long vacation!
+DATE CHANGE FOR PROGRAM: Due to a conflict for our presenter, the date for this event has been changed to Thursday, May 14.
+If you registered previously for May 7 the same link will work and you will be sent the recording.
+Join us on May 14 for an hour-long vacation!
 The highest elevations of the Great Smoky Mountains are like another world.
 The environment is more like Canada than the East Tennessee Valley!
 Consequently, you find different birds there, species like ravens, saw-whet owls, peregrine falcons, black-capped chickadees, winter wrens, and many more.
 We will meet these birds and discuss where you might find them!

 Photo caption: Smaller than a screech owl, you can find northern saw-whet owls calling in the twilight in the highest places in the Great Smoky Mountains.
 Photo by Scott Somershoe / Tennessee Wildlife Resources Agency